-SATURDAY – In observance of Shabbat, enjoy a historical walking tour through the French Concession, which will not involve any motorized transport.
-Take a walk down the elegant tree-lined streets of the French Concession, awash in old-world residential charm.
-Enjoy the rest of the afternoon at your leisure.
+SATURDAY – In observance of Shabbat, enjoy a historical walking tour through the elegant tree-lined streets of the French Concession, awash in old-world residential charm.
+Spend the afternoon at leisure.

-SUNDAY – Transfer to airport for your flight home.
+SUNDAY – Transfer to the airport for your onward flight home.

 - Leslie Siben, India